kitchensjn/parallax-mountains/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/kitchensjn/parallax-mountains.
+If you develop any animations or cards that you would like to share, you can submit them as a pull request and I will add them to the theme for others to use.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License